tuapuikia/k8s-course/k8s/k8s-service/intro.md

-How to deploy basic nginx with service (clusterIP).
+How to deploy k8s service with nginx as example.